IaaS Cloud Cost Savings

 Emerging Technologies

-- Edge Computing: Deploying resources closer to end-users reduces latency and bandwidth costs.
+- Edge Computing: Deploying resources closer to end-users will minimize data transfer costs and improve performance.

 Predictions for the Next Decade